+Circle is a foundational practice drawn from Indigenous traditions from around the world.
+Circle fosters inclusive and nonhierarchical communication and relationship building.
 Circle is the basic communication process for a restorative school.
-Circle can be used to build community, problem-solve, teach, plan, organize meetings and repair harm.
+Circle can be used to build community, problem-solve, teach, plan and repair harm.
 The process looks simple, but applying the principles requires practice.
 Participants will learn the elements, history and applications of circle, the consensus process and underlying assumptions.

 School Mediation & Conflict Coaching M.J.
-Bauer, Leslye Taylor and Erica Backstrom Tuesday and Wednesday
+Bauer and Erica Backstrom, Thursday-Friday

-Breaking the School Pipeline to Prison Peter Eng and Chrissy Gamst, Tuesday morning
+Breaking the School Pipeline to Prison Peter Eng, Chrissy Gamst & Erik Blesener, Friday 1/2 day morning